Spare My Bones, Coyote!

 Spare My Bones, Coyote!
-(Mais où va-t-on, coyote?) is an upcoming Quebec feature-length documentary film written and directed by Jonah Malak, following the daily lives of the volunteer group Águilas del Desierto.^{,}^{,}.
+(Mais où va-t-on, coyote?) is a Canadian documentary film written and directed by Jonah Malak, following the daily lives of the volunteer group Águilas del Desierto.

-The film premiered at the Hot Docs Canadian International Documentary Festival in Toronto on April 27, 2025.^{,} The film was also selected for other festivals such as the DOXA Documentary Film Festival in Vancouver and the Shanghai International Film Festival in China.^{,} The film will be officially released in Quebec in the coming months.
+The film released in theatres in Quebec on January 9, 2026.

 Synopsis

 Over the past twelve years, Marisela and Ely have wandered through the US-Mexican desert.
 Their goal: to search for, recover, and return the bodies of migrants who died while crossing on foot to their families.
-This takes a heavy toll on them, but they nonetheless pursue their mission.Spare My Bones, Coyote! follows their work, their dedication, and the difficult lives they have chosen to lead.
+This takes a heavy toll on them, but they nonetheless pursue their mission.
+Spare My Bones, Coyote! follows their work, their dedication, and the difficult lives they have chosen to lead.